 2. Maintain a balanced diet

 Research has long shown that eating well is essential to maintaining testosterone levels and overall health.
-According to one report in the Journal of Neuroinflammation, low testosterone levels and being overweight may contribute to a variety of inflammatory conditions and impaired neurological function.
+According to one report in the

 The best diets are ones that include mostly whole foods and offer a healthful balance of fats, carbohydrates, and proteins.
 Eating a healthful and nutritious diet can keep all hormones levels in the body balanced and promote optimal long-term health.